 By specifically using a Google reviews widget on your landing pages, you can increase conversion rates and engagement, decrease bounce rates, and even improve your own ad quality scores.

 How to Display a Google Reviews Widget on Your Website

 Fortunately, there are a number of review widget options of various shapes and sizes available for integrating those valuable Google reviews into your website.

-The Google reviews widget can be set up in minutes — and requires no dev time to maintain.
-You can hand-pick your own featured testimonials or display a live feed of fresh review content from Google.
+The Google reviews widget can be set up in minutes — and, more importantly, requires no dev time to maintain.
+Once the widget is implemented you can hand-pick your own featured testimonials or display a live feed of fresh Google review content.

 Google Review Widget Plugins for WordPress

 WordPress continues to be a popular choice for developing custom websites, and many developers on the site have their own version of a Google reviews widget.